-The peace and tranquility of running on the path beside the river
+The peace and tranquility of running on the path beside the body of water.

-The chance to connect with nature and God along the river
+The chance to connect with nature and God along the body of water.

 The best places to run require dodging geese poop.

 But, it is true.
-I and I think you need to know…if you want to run in the best cities…
+If you want to run in the best places –

 And, right about now, you’re wondering why you’re even still reading this post.
 I understand.

-Well, it’s because…as I was dodging the geese poop, it occurred to me.
+Well, it’s because – once as I was dodging the geese poop – it occurred to me.

 The same principle is true in life and leadership.